Montana-Media-Arts/461_WebServer-Fall2022/modules/week-9/_posts/2017-02-11-conclusions.md

 # Weekly Conclusions

-This week we looked how to use PHP and mySQL to accomplish similar database work.
+This week we continued working on the YMCA site.